-A tiered pricing system was initiated offering incentives to customers who purchase large volumes of compost in exchange for pricing discounts.
-The system successfully increased sales.
-The new tiered compost pricing structure is shown in Table 1.
+There were no changes to the tiered pricing system as the market has remained stable.
+Tiered pricing offers incentives to customers who purchase large volumes of compost in exchange for pricing discounts.
+The tiered compost pricing structure is shown in Table 1.